ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 -   Focus state of the editor will be the same as the `nimble-text-area`.
 -   Focus state of the buttons will be the same as the `nimble-toggle-button`.
+-   Focus state of the list options for `@mention` will be the same as the `nimble-list-option`.

 _Keyboard accessibility and shortcuts for text formatting_